microsoft/pyright/docs/command-line.md

 }
 ```

-Line and character numbers are zero-based.
+Diagnostic line and character numbers are zero-based.